tuning the Hollow

 mouthpieces-irregular-side-view-worked.jpg

-When it comes to the tuning of a didgeridoo, there are many factors in determining wether its in tune or not.
-Hemp Didgeridoo's are tuned at 22 degree Celsius with bottom end of instrument suspended in the air.
+When it comes to the tuning these Breath Instruments, there are many factors in determining wether its in tune or not.
+All my Breath Instruments are tuned at 22 degree Celsius with bottom end of instrument suspended in the air.

 A player with an aggressive approach and tight cheeks and lips will tend to play slightly sharp, as where a player with a relaxed approach will tend to play slightly flat.

-When tuning our instruments we have a room temperature of 22 degree Celsius, the instrument is played for about 15 min to warm the internal bore, then the final tuning is completed.
+When tuning the instruments we have a room temperature of 22 degree Celsius, the instrument is played for about 15 min to warm the internal bore, then the final tuning is completed.

 The air temperature inside the bore, rather than the instrument itself, is the critical factor here.